NinoS99/MSCI342Project/README.md

 # MSCI342Project
 MSCI 342 Project

-ow to Set up Environment
+How to Set up Environment
 Download git onto your computer.
 Open terminal and go to the path you want the repository to be stored.
 Use the following command: cd '<PATH_YOU_WANT_REPO>'